smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 Deploying weekly was not smooth at first but soon became much better.
 We still had alot of habits from our early deployments which resulted in some bad behaviour.
-In the first two updates we tried to put more new functionality into the releases at the last minute.
+In the first two updates we tried to cram more new functionality into the releases at the last minute.
 This was a risky proposition given our track record and client confidence but we wanted to get more shipped!
 This resulted in back to back [brown paper bag][bag] releases that need to be patched right away.